Longwater1234/space-checkers/README.md

 # space-checkers

 Online Multiplayer Checkers game in C++ built with SFML 2.6 and ixWebsockets.
 With very minimal dependencies (no BOOST lib), and a simple build process.
-All dependencies are auto-downloaded and built for you using CPM (see folder `dependencies`).
+All dependencies are auto-downloaded and built for you using **CPM.cmake** (see folder `dependencies`).
 The only dependency you need pre-installed is SFML 2.6.

 ### Main Libraries Used
 - SFML 2.6.1